comparison

 This is the calculation most studios do once they decide to look seriously at switching.
 Momence publishes its starting price; the all-in cost is higher.

-Worked through end-to-end: a UK pilates studio with three instructors doing one hundred and fifty thousand pounds a year in bookings, on Momence's Plus or Premium tier with marketplace commission on twenty percent of bookings, typically pays subscription in the one-to-two-thousand-pound range, marketplace commission in the low thousands of pounds depending on tier and attribution exposure, plus the processing markup and per-client overage.
-Total: typically in the four-to-eight-thousand-pound range a year.
-The same studio on Junocal Studio at seventy-nine pounds a month, plus Stripe's published rates direct, pays approximately fourteen hundred pounds a year, full stop.
+Worked through end-to-end: a UK pilates studio with three instructors doing one hundred and fifty thousand pounds a year in bookings, on Momence's Pro tier, typically pays subscription of around five hundred pounds a year plus the two-and-a-half-percent per-booking platform fee on top of processing — total in the three-to-seven-thousand-pound range a year depending on volume and tier.
+The same studio on Junocal Studio at twenty-nine pounds a month, plus Stripe's published rates direct and no platform fee, pays approximately three hundred and fifty pounds a year, full stop.
 The annual difference is meaningful and usually pays back the migration within the first quarter.

 What Junocal does that Momence structurally cannot